NHopewell/import-this/about.markdown

 My name is Nick Hopewell.
 This is my personal blog about all things coding which I find interesting (and hope others do too).
 At the time of starting this blog, I am a Python developer professionally and I have a serious interest in the Python ecosystem.
-I doubt I will end up only talking about Python stuff, we will see as it progresses.
+I doubt, however, I will end up only talking about Python stuff.

 Python makes programming fun again.
 Don't belive me?
 Just type the snippet below into your repr.